MicrosoftDocs/entra-docs/docs/architecture/external-identity-deployment-architectures.md

 #### Credential management

-If you require users to perform MFA, you can choose to trust business partners.
+If you require users to perform MFA, you can choose to trust the MFA authentication method claim coming from the specific business partner organization.
 For users that you don't configure as trusted accounts or don't have an identity provider, they can register other authentication methods for multifactor authentication (MFA).

 Administrators can choose to trust MFA authentication methods and device states for workforce users coming from the corporate tenant.